hsd1503/DL-ECG-Review/README.md

 # A Review of Deep Learning Methods on ECG Data

 Shenda Hong, Yuxi Zhou, Junyuan Shang, Cao Xiao, and Jimeng Sun.
 "Opportunities and Challenges of Deep Learning Methods for Electrocardiogram Data: A Systematic Review."
-Accepted by Computers in Biology and Medicine. https://arxiv.org/pdf/2001.01550.pdf
+Computers in Biology and Medicine. https://arxiv.org/pdf/2001.01550.pdf

 We are keep updating new papers in this repo and our arXiv version!
 If you have any recommendations, please open an issue or send us an email, including below information:
 * Title